Why Your Toilet Water Rises Then Slowly Drains

 If there's not enough water in the tank (cistern), there is not enough water to flush away the waste.
+This is the most important factor to make a toilet flush better.
 As a result, it might cause a minor clog in the pipework.
 Don't place anything in the tank to use less water.
 We get you're trying to be water-wise, but your noble intentions could clog the lines.

 Clogs in the Ports & Rim Jets

 If when flushing the toilet water rises then slowly drains, you might have a toilet design with rim jets and ports that release water into the toilet bowl.
 If they clog, it affects the water flowing into the toilet bowl, giving it a weak flushing pressure.
 As a result, the waste ends up blocking the lines.

 What to Do When the Toilet Water Rises Then Slowly Drains